mxstack/mxmake/README.rst

 mxenv
 =====

-This package is an extension for `mxdev <https://github.com/bluedynamics/mxdev>`_.
+An extension for `mxdev <https://github.com/bluedynamics/mxdev>`_.

 Overview
 --------

-It supports generating helper scripts for developing python packages.
+This tool supports generating helper scripts for developing python packages.
 Configuration is done inside the ``mxdev.ini`` file.

+It's initial target is for development of the repositories contained in the `conestack <https://github.com/conestack>`_ organization on github.

 Helper scripts are generated from templates which are defined in the ``settings`` section of ``mxdev.ini``: